FRACerqueira/PromptPlus/README.md

 ## Features
 [**Top**](#table-of-contents)

 **All features have IntelliSense.
-The PromptPlus have more 20 controls with many features like: filters, validators, history, sugestions, spinner(19 embeding type and plus custom yours!), colors and styles for control-elements** :
+PromptPlus has more than 20 controls with many features like: filters, validators, history, suggestions, spinner(19 embedding type and plus custom yours!), colors and styles for control-elements** :
 - Banner Ascii
 - Input text / Secret / AutoComplete with spinner
 - MaskEdit Generic / Only Date / Only Time / DateTime / Number /  Currency